Web3NL/motoko-book/src/base-library/utils/result.md

 Our function `doSomething` could either return a `#ok` with a `Nat` value or a `#err` with a `Text` value.

-Both cases are handled _programmatically_ in the last [switch expression].
+Both cases are handled _programmatically_ in the last [switch expression](/common-programming-concepts/control-flow/switch-expression.html).
 The return values associated with both cases are locally named `nat` and `text` and could be used inside the switch case body.

 ## Result.fromOption